mcneel/developer.rhino3d.com/content/en/guides/scripting/scripting-component/index.md

 ## Debugging Scripts

 The script editor can debug scripts of any supported language.
-During debug, we can execute the script line by line, or pause the execution at certain lines called **Breakpoints** and inspect the values of global and local variables.
+During debug, we can execute the script line by line or pause the execution at certain lines called **Breakpoints** and inspect the values of global and local variables.

 Move your mouse cursor to the left side of the line number column on line 5 and click.
 This should add a red dot and mark that line as a **Breakpoint**: